H-type foliations: Horizontal Clifford structures

 \subsection{H-type foliations with completely parallel torsion}

 We first study H-type foliations with completely parallel torsion.
-This corresponds to a parallel horizontal Clifford structure for which $\Psi=0$.
-We have the following result that essentially shows that non H-type groups examples of H-type sub-Riemannian manifolds with completely parallel torsion may only exist when $m=1,2$ or $3$.
+This corresponds to a parallel horizontal Clifford structure for which $\kappa= 0$ and so $\Psi=0$.
+We have the following result that essentially shows that H-type sub-Riemannian manifolds with completely parallel torsion which are not H-type groups may only exist when $m=1,2$ or $3$.

-\begin{theorem} Let $\pi: (\M,g) \to (\mathbb B,h)$ be a Riemannian submersion with totally geodesic fibers.
-Assume that $\mathbb B$ is simply connected and that $(\M, \hor, g)$ is an H-type foliation with completely parallel torsion, where $\hor$ is the horizontal space of $\pi$.
+\begin{theorem} Let $\pi: (\M,g) \to (\B,h)$ be a Riemannian submersion with totally geodesic fibers.
+Assume that $\B$ is simply connected and that $(\M, \Ho, g)$ is an H-type foliation with completely parallel torsion, where $\Ho$ is the horizontal space of $\pi$.
 Then one of the following (non exclusive) cases occur:

-\begin{itemize} \item $m=1$ and $\mathbb{B}$ is K\"ahler; \item $m=2$ or $m=3$ and $\mathbb{B}$ is locally hyper-K\"ahler; \item $m$ is arbitrary and $\mathbb B$ is flat, thus isometric to a representation of the Clifford algebra $\mathbf{Cl} (\mathbb{R}^m)$. \end{itemize} \end{theorem}
+\begin{itemize} \item $m=1$ and $\B$ is K\"ahler; \item $m=2$ or $m=3$ and $\B$ is locally hyper-K\"ahler; \item $m$ is arbitrary and $\B$ is flat, thus isometric to a representation of the Clifford algebra $\Cl (\R^m)$. \end{itemize} \end{theorem}